 The space is minimalist and clean, taking over the historic Helen’s Grocery building.
 It feels bright and welcoming, like a true neighbourhood hub.

 The menu mixes classic cafe food with bold Korean flavours.
-We decided to try the most unique items on the board to see how they stacked up.
+We decided to try the most unique items on the board to see how they stacked up for our first taste test review.

 -